Welcome to akYtec!

 Details

-The programmable relay PR200 is a universal and easy-to-use device designed in a plastic enclosure for DIN rail mounting as an alternative to PLC.
+The mini-PLC PR200 is a universal and easy-to-use device designed in a plastic enclosure for DIN rail mounting as an alternative to PLC.
 The relay is available in several versions, for DC and AC voltage, equipped with only digital or a combination of digital and analog inputs and outputs.

 The device has a 2-line 32-character LCD display.
 A real-time clock and up to 2 RS485 interfaces for connection to Modbus networks are available.
 The relay can be expanded with additional I/O-Modules (for example, our modules of Mx110 series).